 - Your family size and income

-- Your personal income, if any
+- Your personal income (if any)

 2. Create a Federal Student Aid (FSA) ID

-If you plan on completing the FAFSA online, your next step is to create a FSA ID.
-This is a unique identifier you’ll use throughout your college career to complete the FAFSA each year.
-It takes about 10 minutes to create a FSA ID, and it can be done entirely online.
-If you’re a student, you’ll have your own unique FSA ID.
+Once you have your documents on hand, you’ll need to know where to apply for the FAFSA.
+If applying for the FAFSA online or via the mobile app, your next step is to create a FSA ID.
+This is a unique identifier used to complete the FAFSA each year you’re in college.
+It takes about 10 minutes to create, and it can be done entirely online.
+Students have their own unique FSA ID.
 If you’re a parent, your FSA ID will be separate from your child’s.

-3. Fill in student information
+3. Fill in Student Information

 For the dependency section, you’ll be asked questions that determine whether you’re a dependent of your parents or not, for financial aid purposes.

-4. Enter parent information
+4. Enter Parent Information

-6. Review your FAFSA
+6. Review Your FAFSA

-7. Sign and submit your FAFSA form
+7. Sign and Submit Your FAFSA form

 Once you’re sure all of the information is correct, you can electronically sign and submit the form.
 That’s it, you’re done!